 Classical Studies is the study of the History, Literature, Art and Architecture of Ancient Greece and Rome, without the study of ancient languages.
-Level 2 topics include Greek mythology, the Fall of Troy, Homer's Iliad (Literature), Alexander the Great (History) and Greek Art and Architecture (Art History).
-There are Scholarship opportunities available at Level 2.
+Level 2 topics include Greek mythology, the Fall of Troy, Homer's 'The Odyssey' (Literature), Alexander the Great (History) and Greek Art and Architecture (Art History).

 In the topics studied, many of the origins of Western Europe's art, architecture, engineering, literature, law, philosophy, politics and religion, are to be found.
 Furthermore, Greek and Latin are the foundations of the English language.

 This course provides an excellent preparation for Level 3 Classics and Scholarship level study.
-It also provides Level 2 literacy credits for both Reading and Writing.